Prospect Park (Brooklyn): Planning

-In February 1860, a group of fifteen commissioners submitted suggestions for locations of four large parks and three small parks in Brooklyn, as well as a series of boulevards to connect said parks.
+In February 1860, a group of fifteen commissioners submitted suggestions for locations of four large parks and three small parks in Brooklyn, as well as a series of boulevards to connect them.
 The largest of these proposed parks was a 320 acre plot centered on Mount Prospect and bounded by Warren Street to the north; Vanderbilt, Ninth, and Tenth Avenues to the west; Third and Ninth Streets to the south; and Washington Avenue to the east.
 Egbert Viele began drawing plans for "Mount Prospect Park", as the space was initially called, and published his proposal in 1861.
 The park was to straddle Flatbush Avenue and include Prospect Hill, as well as the land now occupied by the Brooklyn Public Library, Brooklyn Botanic Garden, and Brooklyn Museum.

 By late 1860, land had been purchased for Viele's plan.
 However, the onset of the Civil War stopped further activity, and the boulevards and smaller parks were pushed back.
 The delay prompted some reflection; Stranahan invited Calvert Vaux to review Viele's plans early in 1865.
 Vaux took issue with Flatbush Avenue's division of the park, thought that the park should have a lake, and urged for southward expansion beyond the city limits and into the then-independent town of Flatbush.
 Vaux's February 1865 proposal reflected the present layout of the park: three distinctive regions, meadow in the north and west, a wooded ravine in the east, and a lake in the south, without being divided by Flatbush Avenue.
 Vaux included an oval plaza at the northern end of the park, which would later become Grand Army Plaza.
 The revised plan called for the purchase of additional parcels to the south and west to accommodate Prospect Lake, but it excluded parcels already purchased east of Flatbush Avenue, including Prospect Hill itself.
 In addition, engineer-in-charge Joseph P. Davis and assistants John Bogart and John Y. Culyer were named to work on the project.